cbrandlehner/homebridge-daikin-local/.github/ISSUE_TEMPLATE/bug_report.md

 **Describe the bug**

-A clear and concise description of what the bug is.
+A clear and concise description of what the bug is and what your configuration is.

 **Screenshots**

 If applicable, add screenshots to help explain your problem.

 To add a screenshot, just drag 'n drop a screenshot file into this editor window.